cvilas/guidance/process/process.md

   - Observed behaviour
 - Use these [profiling tools](profiling.md) to measure performance
 - Build system
-  - Always current, and easily updatable to latest versions of compilers, languages, tools
+  - Always current, and easily updatable to latest versions of compilers, languages, tools.
+Rationale:
+    For greenfield projects, there is no reason to consider anything but the cutting edge.
   - Based on CMake, because our eco-system is built around it (not bazel or other esoteric tools)
   - Integrated unit test framework (catch2, googletest)
   - Integrated linting